-Bill Donohue comments on Kansas Senate Bill 175.
-It was introduced last month and was the subject of hearings by the Senate Judiciary Committee on March 9:

-This bill would protect religious organizations on the campus of public universities from being subverted by their enemies.
+Kansas Senate Bill 175, which was introduced in February and was the subject of hearings by the Senate Judiciary Committee on March 9, would protect religious organizations on the campus of public universities from being subverted by their enemies.
 For many years, Catholic and Christian groups on colleges across the nation have been pressured to admit those who reject their mission: those seeking inclusion argue that they have a right to join, and even seek leadership positions, in these student clubs even though they do not accept the tenets of their faith.
 To what end?
 To bust them, of course.